 |Dec 2012-Aug 2013||13||24||3|

-The average time to complete the program is 3.5 year since many students enroll part time while work.
-Full time students typically completed the program in 2.5 years.
-The psychiatric rehabilitation track is a 60+ master's degree in science.
-This is expected to require up to 3 years fulltime and 4-5 years part-time.
-There are currently 29 students enrolled in the graduate program.
+The average time to complete the program is 3.5 years, since many students enroll part time while they also work.
+Each concentration within the program is a 60+ credit master's degree in counseling.
+This credit load is expected to require 2.5 to 3 years full time and 4-5 years part time.
+There are currently 154 students matriculated in the graduate program.
 The grade point average of the current students in the program is 3.85 in 2013-14.
 The program retention during this period is estimated at 90%.

-A review of our graduates indicates that 100% of students complete clinical coursework successfully and pass their national Comprehensive Preparation for Counseling Exam (CPCE).
-Our students in Counselor Education score at least one standard deviation above the national mean for this competency exam.
-The RC graduates who complete the traditional program can qualify for the LPC in Maine and those who pursue the psychiatric rehabilitation track can qualify for the LCPC in Maine.
-Among our RC graduates are qualified to sit for the Certification for Rehabilitation Counseling (CRC) exam and the National Counselor Exam (NCE).
-Graduates who take either or both of these exams have a reported passing rate of 100% and a majority seeks state professional licensure afterwards.
-According to alumni employment settings for graduates include: community mental health, rehabilitation, and addictions treatment and counseling agencies and programs, state vocational rehabilitation agencies, Veterans Administration, schools, correction programs, community behavioral health and rehabilitation programs, private insurance and case management, disability management, and private practice.
+Our SC graduates sit for the PRAXIS II and our RC graduates are qualified to sit for the Certification for Rehabilitation Counseling (CRC) exam.
+All graduates may sit for the National Counselor Exam (NCE).
+Graduates who take either or both of these exams have a reported passing rate of 100% and many seek state professional licensure afterwards.
+According to alumni, employment settings for graduates include: community mental health, rehabilitation, and addictions treatment, and counseling agencies and programs; state vocational rehabilitation agencies; Veterans Administration; schools; correction programs; community behavioral health and rehabilitation programs; private insurance and case management; disability management; and private practice.

 Graduate Tuition & Fees-Cost of Attendance per Credit Hour for 2014-2015: